 - Tail extensions are not allowed.

 - The horse’s mane cannot be braided or branded.
-A good length mane is encouraged but not an excessively long one.

 - The horse’s hooves cannot have black polish.